 It’s easiest to qualify for a mortgage on a primary residence.
 The logic behind this is simple: a conventional mortgage lender figures if you’re living in a property, you will be less likely to stop paying and risk losing your home.
 By this same logic, a second home will often be easier to qualify for than an investment property.

-To better understand the difference in the mortgages for a second home vs investment property, let’s look at some of the key factors:
+To better understand the difference in second home mortgage rates vs investment property, let’s look at some of the key factors:

 - Interest rates – The interest rate you’re offered on a mortgage will vary from lender to lender and will be affected by factors like your credit score, debt-to-income ratio, and down payment.
-However, interest rates are lowest on a primary residence mortgage and highest on an investment property, with a second home falling somewhere in the middle.
+However, interest rates are lowest on a primary residence mortgage and highest on an investment property mortgage, with second home mortgage rates falling somewhere in the middle.

 - Down payment – While a higher down payment may get you a more favorable rate for your primary residence, it will likely be required for a second home.
 You’ll need even more to purchase an investment property.
 Many lenders will require at least 10% down for a second home.
 That number can jump to an even higher interest rate of 15-20% for an investment property and even more if your investment property has multiple units).